 The anthology film is showing no signs of losing their popularity any time soon.
 I’ve just recently reviewed Witch Tales and now it’s time for The Final Ride, which also screened at this year’s Horror-On-Sea festival.
 The latest film from writer/director Mike McMurran (Secret Santa) The Final Ride features rideshare driver Jean (Keegan Chambers, Age Of The Living Dead) as the connection between its three segments.

 In the first segment, she drops off happy couple Peter (Matthew Chisholm) and Monica (Annette Wozniak, Bite) at the house they just bought.
 While looking through the basement they find a box full of old VHS tapes.
 Unfortunately for Peter, they don’t contain the old school porn he was hoping for.
-They do contain episodes of a fitness show featuring Jimmy Z (Ry Barrett, The Demolisher, Open Your Eyes).
+They do contain episodes of a fitness show featuring Jimmy Z (Ry Barrett, The Chamber of Terror, Open Your Eyes).